 5. USDA Rural Housing Site Loans

 If you want to buy land in Florida for building or investment purposes, you can take advantage of five different types of land loans.
-Let’s review each of these loans one by one.

 Home Equity Loans

 Home equity loans borrow against any equity you've built up in a property you already own.
-The property access collateral for the loan; the lender will take ownership of that collateral if you default on your land loan in the future.
+The property accesses collateral for the loan; the lender will take ownership of that collateral if you default on your land loan in the future.

-Home equity loans can be advantageous if you want to buy land for investments or to build a second home in the future.
+Home equity loans can be advantageous if you want to buy land for investments or to build a new home in the future.
 However, you must be sure that you can repay the loans; otherwise, you may put your homeownership at risk.

 Private Land Loans